AFutureD/calendar_svg_generater/README.md

 This project is based on [Dynamic-SVG-Calendar-Icon](https://github.com/edent/Dynamic-SVG-Calendar-Icon).

 Use php or python to generate a daily calendar svg.
-The python version support sererless.
+The python version support severless.

 ## How to use